Marko Šimić (footballer, born 1985)

-Marko Šimić (born 8 September 1985 in Valjevo) is a Croatian football goalkeeper who last played for Novi Pazar in Serbian SuperLiga.
+Marko Šimić (born 8 September 1985) is a Croatian retired professional footballer who played as a goalkeeper.

 Club career

-After having played in the youth teams of NK Dinamo Zagreb, Marko Šimić later played as senior with NK Croatia Sesvete in the Croatian First League.
+After having played in the youth teams of NK Dinamo Zagreb, Šimić later played as senior with NK Croatia Sesvete in the Croatian First League.
 He was playing with Croatian side NK ZET when, in summer 2010, he moved to Serbia and signed with FK Jagodina.
 During 2011 he received Serbian citizenship thus not counting as foreigner while in Serbia anymore.
 His fine performances during the 2011–12 season earned him the title of best goalkeeper of the season.

-National team

-He has represented Croatia internationally at U15, U17, U18, U19, U20 and U21 level.